Events

 Profile

-Geraldine Fraser-Moloketi
+Geraldine Fraser-Moleketi

 Speaker

-Geraldine Fraser-Moloketi
+Geraldine Fraser-Moleketi

 Former Minister of Public Service and Administration and former Minister of Welfare and Population Development of the Republic of South Africa, Chancellor of the Nelson Mandela University, Chairperson, Thabo Mbeki Foundation